-The motivation to stimulate the faith, hope, and obedience of others.
+The gift of exhortation is the motivation to stimulate the faith, hope, and obedience of others.

 “But encourage one another daily, as long as it is called Today, so that none of you may be hardened by sin’s deceitfulness” (Hebrews 3:13).